jeongwonkwak/ML/notes/model-evaluation.md

 ## R2 Score
 - A measurement of the goodness of a regression model.
 Specifically, it's calculated as 1 - (MSE of model / MSE of simplest possible model) (where the simplest possible model is just an average of all the values).
 R2 will be close to 1 if the model is good.
 If R2 is close to 0, the model is bad.
+- This is also refered to as the coefficient of detemination.
+It is very useful for regression analysis.
+This value can be interpreted as the percentage of the variance of the dependent variable that can be predicted from the independent variable.